Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 These things are: hosting account, domain name and an SSL certificate.
 They are not offered by Joomla nor WordPress, because they’re different services entirely.
 So, they require you to pay a fee before getting them.

-A host is where your website files will be stored; basically, where your website will be hosted on.
+Host is where your website files will be stored; basically, where your website will be hosted on.
 Domain name is the unique name your visitors will use in locating you (like jovialguide.com).
 And an SSL certificate is to secure your connections.

-Hosting – Joomla and WordPress generally requires a hosting plan to be able to be hosted on a live server.
+Hosting – Joomla and WordPress generally require a hosting plan to be able to be hosted on a live server.
 Hosting plans are available in different sizes and types.
 These types are shared and managed Joomla/WordPress hosting.
 You have to understand the differences between them – shared hosting is cheap, while managed hosting is expensive.
-Of course, there are more to them than cost; the expensive one comes with a lot of services, while the cheap one comes with a few services.
+Of course, there are more to them than cost; the expensive one comes with a lot of services, while the cheap one comes with a few or limited services.

 There are more to them than plan pricing.
 See our detailed shared vs manged hosting comparison for their differences, similarities, etc.